Growyourbrand.net Reference notes on brand consequence May 2026

 What Changed

 Zoom's brand had been built around ease.
-During the pandemic, ease was still valuable, but it was no longer enough.
+During the pandemic, ease still mattered, but it was no longer enough.
 The company had to convince institutions and families that convenience would not come at the expense of control.

 The repair work also required communication discipline.
 CNBC later reported that Zoom corrected language around 300 million daily active users versus daily meeting participants, a reminder that metrics become trust signals during scrutiny.